guard/guard/README.md

 ### `-n`/`--notify` option

-Notifications (growl/libnotify) can be disabled:
+System notifications can be disabled:

     $ guard --notify false
     $ guard -n f # shortcut

-Notifications can also be disabled globally by setting a `GUARD_NOTIFY` environment variable to `false`
+Notifications can also be disabled globally by setting a `GUARD_NOTIFY` environment variable to `false`.

 ### `-g`/`--group` option